Cheranga/coding-delights/articles/HuskyCSharpier/Readme.md

 dotnet husky run --group pre-commit
 ```

-So if you need to run another task before you commit changes, add it to the task-runner.json
-with the group pre-commit.

-* The Conventional Commit Linter belongs to the group commit-msg, and in the commit-msg hook we have configured to run
-  this task
+Edit the `commit-msg` file to run the tasks in the `commit-msg` group.

 ```shell
 #!/bin/sh